Delemangi/finki-discord-bot/readme.md

 Currently there are:

 1. `npm run colors` - takes an argument of channel ID and image URL, in that order
+2. `npm run years` - takes an argument of channel ID

 ## Config